cwoolner/flex-poker/README.md

 The basic unit tests and arch tests run as part of a normal Maven lifecycle.
 No external systems are hit.

 Been recently playing around with mutation testing.
 The PIT plugin has been included.
-To run (after building): `mvn org.pitest:pitest-maven:mutationCoverage`
+To run (after building): `mvn test-compile org.pitest:pitest-maven:mutationCoverage`

 # Motivation